qurbat/blocked-hosts/README.md

 ## Notes

-This repository was inspired by the paper [How India Censors the Web](https://arxiv.org/abs/1912.08590) authored by Kushagra Singh, Gurshabad Grover, and Varun Bansal.
-The primary intention behind this repository is to introduce some amount of transparency to the otherwise opaque processes associated with web censorship in India.
+This repository builds on the paper [How India Censors the Web](https://arxiv.org/abs/1912.08590) authored by Kushagra Singh, Gurshabad Grover, and Varun Bansal.
+The primary intention behind this repository is to introduce some amount of transparency to the otherwise opaque processes associated with web censorship in India

-It is hoped that this data will be useful to those researching the scale and impact of web censorship in India.